tgstation/tgstation/.github/CONTRIBUTING.md

 	new /atom/thing(null, _is_red = TRUE)
 ```

-`_is_red` is being used to set `is_red` and yet means a random '_' needs to be appended to the front of the arg, same as all other setter args.
+`_is_red` is being used to set `is_red` and yet means a random '_' needs to be appended to the front of the arg, same as all other args like this.

 This is good:
 ```DM